All Episodes

 I've listened to this tape.

-Uh other countries have a right to attack us, destroy our crops like we're destroying their crops.
+Other countries have a right to attack us, destroy our crops like we're destroying their crops.

-He's out there now, and he, of course, um uh has every right to do it, but I'm learning more and more about this human geography, and I'm thinking, why wasn't this taught when I was in school?
+He's out there now, and he, of course, has every right to do it, but I'm learning more and more about this human geography.

-Uh I might have liked school if we had something like human geography.
+I might have liked school if we had something like human geography.

-Mental mapping, cultural, uh what what was the word cultural what?
+Cultural, what was the cultural what?

 Cultural landscapes.

-What a Bunch of absolute hogwash.
+What a bunch of absolute hogwash.

 Here's Mike in Jacksonville, Florida.